10 Best Small Red Flower Plants

 • When winter comes, cut some stems to dry – they’ll stay red in vases all season.

-Pro tip: For extra-bright color, mix some compost into the soil at planting time.
-The flowers will glow even redder!
+Pro tip: For extra-bright color, mix a little compost into the soil when you plant it.
+The flowers will look like they are glowing!

 Viola are cute little flowers like nature’s smiley faces!
-When most plants hide from the cold, these tough little blooms pop up with bright red-and-yellow flowers that last for months.
-Perfect for adding cheer to winter gardens when everything else looks sad.
+When some other plants are hiding from the cold, these tough little blooms pop up with bright red-yellow flowers that last for months.

-You’ll love growing these Zinnia ‘Red Spider’ red flowers!
-The bright red blooms with their little yellow centers pop up like cheerful buttons all over the plant.
-Butterflies love them – you’ll see them visiting every morning like clockwork.
+You’ll love growing these—the bright red blooms with their little yellow centers pop up like cheerful buttons all over the plant.
+Butterflies absolutely love them; you’ll see them visiting your balcony or garden every morning like clockwork.

 What makes them great?